tramitit/guides/en/portugal/request_for_citizen_card.md

 ---
-title: "Request for Citizen Card"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Portugal"]
+categories:
-meta_title: ""
-description: "This is a guide on how to request for a citizen card in Portugal"
+- Portugal
+date: '2024-06-07'
+description: Learn how to apply for the official ID in Portugal, including required documents and process steps.
+Legal residents, immigrants, and children eligible.
 draft: false
+meta_title: 'Portugal Citizen Card: Application Procedure and Requirements'
+title: 'Portugal Citizen Card: Application Procedure and Requirements'
-translationKey: "portugal-request_for_citizen_card"
+translationKey: portugal-request_for_citizen_card
 ---

 ## Description
 ### What is it?